lazygeb/CMPT276Team4/README.md

 3) Navigate to the rom folder and open the maze.txt example file
 4) Dismiss the alert and press the start emulation button

+### **README Run Emulator Tests**
+1) Open index.html in google chrome
+2) Click run tests
+3) Output of the tests will show in the log

 ### **README Visualizer Step Controls**

 The visualizer has pause functionality, resume functionality and step forward functionality.
-All of this is indicated within the log as well.
-The step backwards functionality will be done for next release.

 To use the step controls, follow these instructions: